-- (a) EFFECT OF IMPORTS.-If, in any investigation initiated under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
-2251 et seq.), the Commission makes an affirmative determination (or a determination which the President may treat as an affirmative determination under such chapter by reason of section 330(d) of the Tariff Act of 1930), the Commission shall also find (and report to the President at the time such injury determination is submitted to the President) whether imports of the article of Peru that qualify as originating goods under section 203(b) are a substantial cause of serious injury or threat thereof. - (b) PRESIDENTIAL DETERMINATION REGARDING IMPORTS OF PERU.-In determining the nature and extent of action to be taken under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
-2251 et seq.), the President may exclude from the action goods of Peru with respect to which the Commission has made a negative finding under subsection (a).
+(a) EFFECT OF IMPORTS.-If, in any investigation initiated under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
+2251 et seq.), the Commission makes an affirmative determination (or a determination which the President may treat as an affirmative determination under such chapter by reason of section 330(d) of the Tariff Act of 1930 (19 U.S.C.
+1330(d)), the Commission shall also find (and report to the President at the time such injury determination is submitted to the President) whether imports of the Colombian article are a substantial cause of serious injury or threat thereof.

+(b) Presidential Determination Regarding Colombian Arti-CLES.-In determining the nature and extent of action to be taken under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
+2251 et seq.), the President may exclude from the action Colombian articles with respect to which the Commission has made a negative finding under subsection (a).